dr3mro/ProjectValhalla/README.md

 }
 ```
 - data should be correct as any wrong info will invalidate the request.
-- sha256sum is needed to prevent malicious mass deletion of data.
+- sha256sum is optional prevent malicious mass deletion of data.
 - a successful delete reply with a json like this
 ```
 HTTP/1.1 200 OK